HsiangHung/Machine_Learning_Note/Deep_Learning/README.md

     It’s because the gradient or **slope** of **RELU activation** is **0 or 1**.
 Sigmoid derivative has a maximum slope of .25, which means that during the backward pass, you are multiplying gradients with values less than 1, and if you have more and more layers, you are multiplying it with values less than 1, making gradients smaller and smaller.
 RELU activation solves this by having a gradient slope of 1, so during backpropagation, there isn’t gradients passed back that are progressively getting smaller and smaller. but instead they are staying the same, which is how RELU solves the vanishing gradient problem.

-3. Batch normalization.
+3. **Batch normalization**.
 Batch normalization reduces this problem by simply normalizing the input so the gradient has less chance to reach the outer edges of the sigmoid function [[Chi-Feng Wang]][The Vanishing Gradient Problem].